Rocco Grimaldi: Playing career

+Off the back of his most productive season as a professional, collecting 36 goals and 73 points through 72 games with the Chicago Wolves, Grimaldi was unable to secure a NHL contract for the 2024–25 season.
+On October 11, 2024, he agreed to a professional try-out to join the Cleveland Monsters of the AHL, primary affiliate to the Columbus Blue Jackets.
+Grimaldi continued to demonstrate his offensive prowess at the AHL level, notching 17 goals and 58 points through 65 regular season games in helping the Monsters qualify for the post-season.

+After 11 professional seasons in North America, Grimaldi opted to move abroad as a free agent in signing a two-year contract with Russian club, SKA Saint Petersburg of the KHL, on August 13, 2025.

 International play

 Grimaldi was selected to the United States Under 18 team and helped the team win their second straight World Championship on April 10, 2010.
 In the gold medal game versus Sweden, Grimaldi had one goal and one assist as the United States triumphed by a 3–1 mark.
 Rocco Grimaldi scored twice vs. Finland on Friday, November 12 at the 2010 Men's Under-18 Four Nations Cup.

-He was a member of Team USA's Gold Medal team at the 2013 World Junior Ice Hockey Championships, scoring two goals, including the game winner, in the championship game vs. Sweden.
+He was a member of Team USA's gold medal-winning team at the 2013 World Junior Ice Hockey Championships, scoring two goals, including the game winner, in the championship game against Sweden.

+A decade after his last appearance in international junior competition, Grimaldi accepted an invitation to join the senior national team at the 2023 IIHF World Championship.
+He recorded seven goals and seven assists in ten games, finishing as the tournament's leading scorer.
+The Americans reached the bronze medal game, but were upset by Latvia.
+Widely recognized as a standout player at the event, he was subsequently named to the Media All-Star Team.

 Personal life

 Grimaldi was born in Anaheim, California.
 Grimaldi is a devout born-again Christian.
 His father was a police officer in California.
 His mother was the Little Caesars AAA Hockey club team manager.

 In July 2016, Grimaldi married Abigail (Abby) Mattson.